juliehutchinson001/javascript_practice/notes/react_notes.md

 >- The first opening tag and the final closing tag of a JSX expression must belong to the same JSX element!
 (Must wrap code in div tags)

+## Render a JSX expressions

+>- To render a JSX expression means to make it appear onscreen.

+## ReactDOM.render() I

+>- ReactDOM is the name of a JavaScript library.
+This library contains several React-specific methods, all of which deal with the DOM in some way or another.

+>- `ReactDOM.render()` is the most common way to render JSX.
+It takes a JSX expression, creates a corresponding tree of DOM nodes, and adds that tree to the DOM.
+That is the way to make a JSX expression appear onscreen.

+>- Move to the right a little more, and you come to this expression:

+`<h1>Hello world</h1>`

+>- This is the first argument being passed to `ReactDOM.render()`. `ReactDOM.render()'s` first argument should be a JSX expression, and it will be rendered to the screen.